d-smith/sam-alb/readme.md

 ## Custom Resource

 Exploring using a custom resource to create the target group.
-Learned the node SDK does not support lambda targets.
+Learned the node SDK does not support lambda targets, but confirmed the python SDK supports this.